Understanding Different Roofing Styles and Shapes: A Guide by HUDCO Roofing & Exteriors

 Considerations:

-May require additional bracing in areas prone to extreme weather conditions.
+- May need extra bracing in extreme weather conditions.

-The sawtooth roof consists of multiple parallel ridges with vertical or nearly vertical slopes and intermittent vertical windows.
-It is often used in industrial or commercial buildings to provide ample natural light.
+Characterized by multiple parallel ridges with vertical or nearly vertical slopes, the sawtooth roof is often used in industrial or commercial buildings.
+It provides ample natural light through intermittent windows.

 Advantages: